Tech-at-DU/d3-tutorial/04-scales/readme.md

 Ranges can be numbers or other values and can be expressed as min and max values or a list of possible choices.

-For example, if we are posting something on the screen and our SVG canvas is 500 pixels wide the range is 500.
+For example, if we are posting something on the screen and our SVG canvas is 500 pixels wide the range is 0 to 500.

 If we have a list of colors to match our countries against the range might be: `['cornflowerblue', 'gold', 'gold', 'tomato']` a list of colors!